hackeryarn/blog/content/post/rust-macros-3.md

 }
 ```

 That's a lot of captures.
-The only literal in there is `;`.
+The only literal in there, if you look closely enough, is `;`.
 But we've seen all this before.
 The most surprising thing here is that to capture and use the comparison operator, `$comp`, we have to use `tt`.
-It took me more time than I care to admit to figure out that operators are not identifiers so we can't use `ident` or any other fragment-specifier to capture it.
+It took me a bit of trial and error to figure out that operators are not identifier or any kind of other fragment-specifier, so we have to use the most generic fragment-specifier `tt`.

 ### Incremental TT muncher

-To implement the other cases, we must use recursion.
-The arm we just implemented becomes the base case, and the other arms continuously all `where_clause`:
+To implement the other cases, we have to use recursion.
+The arm we just implemented becomes the base case, and the other arms continuously call `where_clause!`:

 ```rust
 #[macro_export]